‘Video summary of post

 B – belief (the person’s assumptions about the situation)

-C – consequence (ie the feelings and behaviours which arise as a consequence of the above).
+C – consequence (ie the feelings and behaviors which arise as a consequence of the above).

 If C (consequences) is undesired and spoiling the person’s quality of life, cognitive therapy encourages the individual to move on to steps D and E. I explain these below :